 Another controversy that had to be settled was the Osiandrian.
 Luther had expressed the fear that the doctrine of justification would be obscured after his death.
 Andrew Osiander became guilty of it.
-He had introduced the Reformation in Nürnberg, had sided with Luther against Zwingli, had opposed the concessions and compromises of Melanchthon and acknowledged with Luther the Papacy as being the Antichrist.
+He had introduced the Reformation in Nuernberg, had sided with Luther against Zwingli, had opposed the concessions and compromises of Melanchthon and acknowledged with Luther the Papacy as being the Antichrist.
 Concerning justification, Osiander taught that God does not declare the sinner just, but makes him just by letting Christ dwell in him.
 Christ does not act as a judge, but as a physician.
 This was a Romanizing error and was opposed by both Melanchthon and Chemnitz.
-He also claimed that Christ is our righteousness only according to His human nature.
-In Article III of the Formula of Concord, these errors were corrected.
+He also claimed that Christ is our righteousness only according to His divine nature.
+The Italian Stancaro went to the opposite extreme saying that Christ is our righteousness only according to His human nature.
+In Article IIT of the Formula of Concord, these errors were corrected.
 Christ is our righteousness according to both natures.
 The errors were rejected as a finer and more veiled Romanism.

-Another controversy that was settled was the Antinomian.
-Agricola, pastor at Eisleben, then professor in Wittenberg, then court preacher in Brandenburg,, maintained that the Law had no place in the Church.
+Another controversy that was settled was the Antinmian.
+Agricola, pastor at Eisleben, then professor in Wittenberg, then court preacher in Brandenburg, maintained that the Law had no place in the Church.
 Knowledge of sin and contrition are wrought by the Gospel.
 Luther had brought Agricola to Wittenberg, but now he was forced to stop him from spreading errors.
 Agricola claimed: Repentance and conversion can only be achieved through evangelical preaching.
 The Philippists had taken the same stand following Melanchthon.
-The controversy was settled, in the Formula of Concord, which speaks of a three-fold use of the Law.
+The controversy was settled, in the Formula of Concord, which speaks of a threefold use of the Law.
 It serves as a mirror (Spiegel), showing us our sin and the need of a Savior.
-It also serves as a curb (Riegel), preventing the coarse outbreak of sin and helps to preserve order and decency in this world.
-It also serves as a rule (Regel), guiding us that we willingly do according to God's commandments, It also serves as a rule for the regenerate, who still deed the Law because of their Old Adam, Law and Gospel are thus clearly distinguished and also justification and sanctification.
+It also serves as a curb (Riegel), preventing the coarse outbreak of sin and helps to preserve order and decency in this work.
+It also serves as a rule (Regel), guiding us that we willingly do according to God's commandments.
+It also serves as a rule for the regenerate, who still need the Law because of their Old Adam.
+Law and Gospel are thus clearly distinguished and also justification and sanctification.